 I’m just going to let their features speak for themselves because honestly, it has features you didn’t even know you needed in your life.
 And once you go ClickUp, it’s hard to go back to anything else.

 But, don’t worry, if it feels like an overwhelming platform, because we have a course called ClickUp for Creatives that breaks it all down for you (and it’s only $97).
-It gives you tutorials and a bunch of done-for-you templates to make it easy peasy to start using ClickUp like a pro to organize your life and biz.
+It gives you ClickUp tutorials and a bunch of done-for-you templates to make it easy peasy to start using ClickUp like a pro to organize your life and business.

 1. ‘Home View’ flexibility

 ClickUp recently made changes to their main “home view” section, and now it’s more flexible than ever.
 You can organize your day’s tasks and move around the order, so that you can time-block your tasks.
 Add a specific time and you’ll see it add to the sidebar calendar.

 The home view is currently broken down into “Today, Overdue, Next & Unscheduled” so you can see what to-dos you have for the day and what’s coming up next.

 I love the way that you can create a list and see it in individual views – and also view them all together at the “folder” level.
 They also recently made folders color-coded too!